amelbakry/kdave-chart/README.md

 # kdave

 The [kdave](https://github.com/wayfair-incubator/kdave) (Kubernetes Depredated API Versions Exporter) checks for any deprecated or removed apiVersions in the cluster and exports them in a Prometheus metrics format.
 You can integrate it with Prometheus and Alertmanager to receive notifications before upgrading the cluster and break the current workload.
-It exports detailed metrics such as whether the used apiVersion is deprecated, removed, removed_in_next_release, removed_in_next_2_releases, replacement_api, etc.
+It exports detailed metrics such as whether the used apiVersion is `deprecated`, `removed`, `removed_in_next_release`, `removed_in_next_2_releases`, `replacement_api`, etc.

 ## Configuration